romeerez/orchid-orm/packages/docs/src/guide/orm-relations.md

 # Relations

-Different kinds of relations available: `belongsTo`, `hasOne`, `hasMany` and `hasAndBelongsToMany`.
+Different kinds of relations are available: `belongsTo`, `hasOne`, `hasMany`, and `hasAndBelongsToMany`.

 Each defined relation adds methods and additional abilities for the model to simplify building queries and creating related data.

-Two models can have relation with each other without circular dependency problems:
+Two models can have a relation with each other without circular dependency problems:

 ```ts
 // user.model.ts